 CAMRA West Suffolk & Borders branch.last updated 18/09/2017

 also traded as as: Victoria Bars?, Greyhound, Carltonhistorical era: late 20th century

 According to the Newmarket Shops website, the Greyhound Inn was bought by King Charles II from the Piches family in 1667.
 It was rebuilt in 1986 as the Hotel Victoria and Renamed the Carlton between 1936 and 1946.

-Demolished in May 1977, the site is now occupied by Boots chemist shop.
+The pub was demolished in May 1977; the site is now occupied by Boots chemist shop.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)